ZachLTech/sshfolio/README.md

 # SSHfolio Web Demo

-A web-based interactive demo of the SSHfolio terminal portfolio system, allowing users to experience the SSH portfolio interface directly in their browser.
+A web-based interactive demo of my SSHfolio terminal portfolio, allowing users to experience the SSH portfolio interface directly in their browser.
 This demo provides a seamless way to preview the SSHfolio terminal user interface without requiring SSH access.

 ![SSHfolio Web Demo Screenshot](./sshfolio-site-preview.png)